• Target level of study

 • Market Risk Analysis Course

-• Banking Risk Analysis Course
+• Course Banking Risk Analysis

-• Actuarial course
+• Actuarial Science Program

-• Financial engineering course
+• Financial Engineering Program

-• Economic and Financial Information System course
+• Economic and Financial Information System Course

 Read more

-The advantages of the training
+The advantages of the training program

 Read more